How To Use STAR

 This report is not designed to eliminate the advising function.
 Rather, it will allow your advisor and you to focus on discussing academic and career goals and choosing appropriate coursework.
 Please contact your advisor if you have any questions about program requirements.
 Contact and advising information can be found in the NMSU Advising Directory.

-If you need technical assistance or have general questions related to the degree audit system, please contact a STAR team member in the Registrar’s Office.
+If you need technical assistance or have general questions related to the degree audit system, please contact a STAR team member in the University Student’s Records Office.